 Please allow a minimum of several weeks for the review process.
+Allow a minimum of several weeks to several months.

 Provide the following when you submit the form: